Horse colic: Enteroliths and fecaliths

 Enteroliths in horses are round 'stones' of mineral deposits, usually of ammonium magnesium phosphate (struvite) but sometimes of magnesium vivianite and some amounts of sodium, potassium, sulfur and calcium, which develop within the horse's gastrointestinal tract.
 They can form around a piece of ingested foreign material, such as a small nidus of wire or sand (similar to how an oyster forms a pearl).
 When they move from their original site they can obstruct the intestine, usually in the right dorsal and transverse colon, but rarely in the small colon.
 They may also cause mucosal irritation or pain when they move within the gastrointestinal tract.
 Enteroliths are not a common cause of colic, but are known to have a higher prevalence in states with a sandy soil or an abundance of alfalfa hay is fed, such as California, a state where 28% of surgical colics are due to enteroliths.
 Alfalfa hay is thought to increase the risk due to the high protein content in the hay, which would likely elevate ammonia nitrogen levels within the intestine.
 They may be more common in horses with diets high in magnesium, and are also seen more often in Arabians, Morgans, American Saddlebreds, miniature horses, and donkeys, and usually occur in horses older than four years of age.
 Horses with enteroliths typically have chronic, low-grade, recurring colic signs, which may lead to acute colic and distention of the large colon after occlusion of the lumen occurs.
 These horse may also have had a history of passing enteroliths in their manure.
 Level of pain is related to the degree of luminal occlusion.
 Abdominal radiographs can confirm the diagnosis, but smaller enteroliths may not be visible.
 In rare instances, enteroliths may be palpated on rectal examination, usually if they are present in the small colon.
 Once a horse is diagnosed with colic due to an enterolith, surgery is necessary to remove it, usually by pelvic flexure enterotomy and sometimes an additional right dorsal colon enterotomy, and fully resolve the signs of colic.
 Horses will usually present a round enterolith if it is the only one present, while multiple enteroliths will usually have flat sides, a clue to the surgeon to look for more stones.
 The main risk of surgery is rupture of the colon (15% of cases), and 92% of horses that are recovered survive to at least one year from their surgery date.

-Fecaliths are hard formations of ingesta, often containing mane &/or tail hair that obstruct the GI tract, and may require surgery to resolve.
+Fecaliths are hard formations of ingesta, often containing mane and/or tail hair that obstruct the GI tract, and may require surgery to resolve.
 These are most commonly seen in miniature horses, ponies, and foals.